grokify/ringcentral-content/docs/integrations/manageengine/self_service_password_sms.md

 To set up ManageEngine ADSelfService using HTTP-based Custom SMS Provider with RingCentral via Zapier, perform the following steps.

 Note: for the Zapier integration to work the phone number produced by the ManageEngine `%mobNo%` macro must match a format recognized by RingCentral, e.g. E.164 format with or without the leading `+`, for example, `+1 (650) 111-2222` would be represented as `16501112222` or `+16501112222`.
-ManageEngine uses the formatting used in Active Directory.
+ManageEngine uses the phone number from ActiveDirectory and will strip out all special characters so ensure that your Active Directory numbers include the country code and this should work seamlessly.

 ### 1) Make a Zap!